Blood for Oil

 More than a third of our petroleum, about 37% of our total usage, is produced domestically by our own oil companies.
 I'm not sure why people seem to forget about those guys, ExxonMobil and Chevron and all of them; you may resent them but they are the principal source of our non-foreign-dependent energy.
 So this means that only a bit less than two thirds of our petroleum is imported.
 That still means most of our petroleum comes from OPEC, right?
 Wrong.
 Most of our petroleum imports come from non-OPEC countries; 56% of it, in fact.
 Of that 56%, the majority is from Canada and Mexico, who are about as far removed from the Middle East as can be.
 The rest of it is from other random places like Angola, Russia, the Virgin Islands, and Brazil, all of whom are friends of ours.
 So exactly where is all this leverage from anti-US exporters coming from?

 You probably assume that it comes from the OPEC countries, who provide the remaining 32% of our petroleum.
 Well, here's the next monkey wrench.
 Of that 32%, almost none comes from hostile Middle East countries.
-The biggest supplier is Saudi Arabia, a relatively Westernized country that's our biggest ally in the region.
+The biggest supplier is Saudi Arabia, a relatively Westernized country (economically if not in human rights) that's our biggest ally in the region.
 Number 2 is Venezuela (in more ways than one); their president may be headed for a rubber room but they're hardly a Middle Eastern terrorist nation.
 Number 3 is Nigeria, and I'll bet you didn't know that they had an industry other than sending emails promising millions.
 Number 4 is Algeria, and what's left comes from Iraq, which isn't allowed to hate us any more now that we occupy them.
 In fact, less than 1% of our petroleum comes from hostile Middle East countries.